 6.13.1 Applicability to the language

-In Ada, this vulnerability is mitigated by compile-time or run-time checks that ensure that no null-value can be dereferenced.
-Of course, the Constraint_Error exception implicitly raised upon such dereferencing needs to be handled or else the vulnerability of a failing system or components prevails.
+The vulnerability as described in ISO/IEC 24772-1 clause 6.13 is mitigated by Ada.
+The vulnerability is mitigated by compile-time or run-time checks that ensure that no null-value can be dereferenced.
+Of course, the Constraint_Error exception implicitly raised upon such dereferencing needs to be handled or else the vulnerability of a failing system or components prevails, see clause 6.36.

 6.13.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.13.5 of ISO/IEC TR 24772-1:2019.
+Follow the mitigation mechanisms of subclause 6.13.5 of ISO/IEC 24772-1:2019.

 Use non-null access types where possible.